 FAQs

-Q1.
-What is FedRAMP and why is it important for SaaS companies?
-FedRAMP is a government program that standardizes security assessment and authorization for cloud products and services used by U.S. federal agencies.
-It’s crucial for SaaS companies aiming to serve federal clients, as it ensures compliance with strict security standards and opens up significant market opportunities.
+FedRAMP is the U.S. government program that standardizes security assessment and certification for cloud products and services used by federal agencies.
+For SaaS companies that want federal clients, it is essential, because it demonstrates compliance with strict security standards and opens significant market opportunities.
+In 2026, FedRAMP renamed “authorization” to “certification” as part of a broader structural shift.

-Q4.
-How often do I need to update my system inventory for FedRAMP compliance?
-FedRAMP requires monthly reviews and updates of the system component inventory.
-You must implement automated mechanisms to identify and catalog all assets within the authorization boundary monthly.
-This ensures comprehensive scanning and maintains an accurate representation of your system for continuous monitoring.
+FedRAMP requires monthly review and updates of your system component inventory.
+You must use automated mechanisms to identify and catalog all assets inside your boundary each month, which keeps scanning comprehensive and maintains an accurate picture of your system for continuous monitoring.